Avatar of MrSkimobile

 “Hello.
 It’s… great to be here.”
 Kais told the holography drones gathering around, polite but with no small measure of impatience, as he kept walking his way through to the event’s main stage.
 “Layla, Kais, how are you experiencing Tokyo so far?”
 “Well, it’s a bit more rainy than I’m used to.
 I’m glad we do have a barrier here, though,” Kais said.
 Layla followed up with.
 “We’re loving the energy here!
 There’s nothing quite like Tokyo!
 BioCHO is very gracious for hosting us.
 Come, let’s go say hi.”

-Al Saqr’s Marketing and Sponsorship team had dressed them up well for the occasion, to complement each other: Kais in a classically-cut matte silver-on-white suit, and Layla in an graceful green dress exquisitely tailored to show off all the gold augmentations against what caramel skin she had left.
+Al Saqr’s Marketing and Sponsorship team had dressed them up well for the occasion, to complement each other: Kais in a classically-cut matte silver-on-white suit, and Layla in an graceful green dress exquisitely tailored to show off her gold augmentations.
 White and green were the main colors of Al Saqr, and, in a fortuitous stroke of luck, also of the sponsors of the event.
 Inside, the two therefore made sure to shake hands with the -very busy- representatives of BioCHO and share some words in not-so-subtle Arabic, a wink to their parent company’s shared roots within the Union.
 “Ah, Miss Layla, Mr. Kais, welcome!
 We're happy to see Al Saqr join us tonight as well.”
 One of them said as they extended a hand.
 “Thank you, it’s an honor and a pleasure to be here,” Layla said with the slightest bow.
 “You’re a great help in keeping our propulsion engineers happy.
 We’re all very excited to see how BioCHO is innovating the biofuel industry.”

 It was all part of the game.
 But even here, in the glitter of success, every step felt like it was a part of an even larger show.
 “Looking forward to seeing what comes next.
 The future looks bright.”
 Kais added, his words practiced.
 A drone hovered by, its holographic ‘recording’ tag switched on.
 Even now they were under surveillance.
 “Come, let’s grab a few pictures,” the executive suggested.
 And they -to the best of Kais’ ability- smiled for the pictures a bit.
 Layla leaned in and whispered just loud enough for all to hear.
 “Hold it just a few seconds longer, Kais.”
 The representatives chuckled and directed the two towards the bar.
 “Please, have some drinks.”